pablosalvador10/gbb-ai-factory/README.md

 ## 🛠️ Explore Our Capabilities 🌟

-Dive into the innovative world of Documentto GPT and Sketch GPT, where your ideas are transformed into reality.
-Here's a glimpse of what these groundbreaking technologies offer today, with even more advancements on the horizon:
+Dive into the DocumentoGPT and SketchGPT..

 ![Welcome to AI Factory](utils/images/welcome_to_AI_Factory.png)

 > 🚧 **Note: Work in Progress**
 > This project is actively evolving.
-Your feedback is crucial to our development.
-Please see below for details on how to contribute.
+Please see below for details on how to contribute and provide feedback.

 ### DocumentoGPT: Your AI Assistant for Content Creation